Skip to content

 Common_merganser__4

-The Common Merganser, also known as the Goosander, is a large species of duck found in rivers, lakes, and other aquatic areas around the world.
+The Common Merganser, also known as the Goosander, is a large species of duck found in rivers, lakes, and other aquatic areas worldwide.

-It is native to Europe, Asia, and North America, and it is most often found in areas with plenty of trees and foliage.
+It is native to Europe, Asia, and North America and is most often found in areas with plenty of trees and foliage.
 The Common Merganser primarily feeds on fish, making it a fierce and formidable predator in the water.
 It also hunts for frogs, insects, and other small animals.

-The Common Merganser is able to dive deeply into the water in pursuit of its prey, and it can also fly great distances in search of food.
-The Common Merganser is a cavity nester, meaning it builds its nest in holes in trees.
+The Common Merganser can dive deeply into the water in pursuit of its prey and fly great distances in search of food.
+The Common Merganser is a cavity nester, building its nest in tree holes.

 It will sometimes use a rock crevice or an abandoned nest of another bird species.
 The female will lay anywhere from 5 to 13 eggs in the nest, which will then be incubated for about 28 days.

 The young will stay with the female for around two months before they are ready to venture out on their own.
-The Common Merganser is an important part of the global aquatic ecosystem, and it plays an important role in the food chain.
+The Common Merganser is an integral part of the global aquatic ecosystem and is essential to the food chain.

 It is also an important species for recreational hunters and birdwatchers alike.